Articles in this section

 3 mins read

-A Violin Plot (Hybrid of Box Plot Chart) is used to visualize the distribution of the data and its probability density.
-WPF Charts provides support to draw violin basic model by customizing the BoxAndWhiskerSeries segment rendering.
+A Violin Plot, which is a hybrid of a Box Plot chart, is used to visualize data distribution and its probability density.
+WPF Charts support drawing a basic violin model by customizing the BoxAndWhiskerSeries segment rendering.

 Basic Violin Plot

-The following steps are explaining how to create a basic violin plot using the Box and Whisker Chart in WPF.
+The following steps explain how to create a basic violin plot using the Box and Whisker Chart in WPF.

 public class BoxAndWhiskerSeriesExt : BoxAndWhiskerSeries